cklim83/test_md/oop/final_inheritance.md

 puts paws.speak             # => Hello!
 ```

-- The `<` symbol informs Ruby the class on its left is inheriting from the class on its right.
+- The `<` symbol indicates the class on the left is inheriting from the class on the right.
 In our example, both `GoodDog` and `Cat` inherits from `Animal` giving objects of these class access to the `speak` method.
-- Ruby also provide the option to **override** inherited methods.
-In our example, the `speak` method in `Animal` is overridden by the `speak` method defined in `GoodDog`.
-This works because Ruby always search the object's class for a method first before it looks in the superclass.
+- Ruby also provides the option to **override** inherited methods.
+In our example below, the `speak` method in `Animal` is overridden by the `speak` method defined in `GoodDog`.
+This works because Ruby always start its search for a method from the object's class according to the method lookup path.
 ```ruby
 class Animal
   def speak